jananyajanu/Zomato-Landing-Page/README.md

-# This is y zomato landing page
+# This is zomato landing page

 ## Done with first commit
 Editted in github